ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 The ``rt.conf`` File
 ------------------------

-Each line in the PSV (Pipe-separated values) file, ``rt.conf``, contains four columns of information.
+Each line in the PSV (Pipe-separated values) file, ``rt.conf``, contains several columns of information.
 The first column specifies whether to build a test (``COMPILE``) or run a test (``RUN``).
 The second column specifies either configuration information for building a test or the name of a test to run.